haleylane/liftoff-assignments/P2-Project_Outline/README.md

 This project was motivated by the need for Gloomy Bear collectors to have a reliable database to keep track of all Gloomy Bear items as well as their own personal collections.
 ### Features
-*View all Gloomy Bears- The Home page will display all of the Gloomy Bear items *Sort Gloomy Bears- The user can sort by serial number or year *User Login- Use ASP.Net Authentication
+* View all Gloomy Bears- The Home page will display all of the Gloomy Bear items
+* Sort Gloomy Bears- The user can sort by serial number or year
+* User Login- Use ASP.Net Authentication
-*Personal Collection- Allow collectors to store their own online record of their collection *Submit Gloomy Bear- Allow collectors to submit Gloomy Bear items that are not yet included or are missing information.
+* Personal Collection- Allow collectors to store their own online record of their collection
+* Submit Gloomy Bear- Allow collectors to submit Gloomy Bear items that are not yet included or are missing information.
-*Gallery- Allow collectors to see a collection of Gloomy Bear photographs.
+* Gallery- Allow collectors to see a collection of Gloomy Bear photographs.
 ### Technologies
 C#, ASP.Net, MySQL, Bootstrap
 ### What I'll Have to Learn
 In order to provide users with the ability to store their own personal collections, I will need to gain more experience with Authentication.
 I will also need to learn more about using Bootstrap to help with the appearance of my application.

-*Gain more experience with User authentication *Develop front end skills, likely with Bootstrap to make appealing webpages *Learn how to deploy the application
+* Gain more experience with User authentication
+* Develop front end skills, likely with Bootstrap to make appealing webpages
+* Learn how to deploy the application
 ### Project Tracker
 https://trello.com/b/zFnPyTZM/gloomy-project

+### User Stories
+1. As a Gloomy Bear Collector, I want a webpage displaying all bears that have been created so that I can review ones to collect.
+1. As a Gloomy Bear Collector, I want to be able to submit a form with details about Gloomy Bears that are missing from the main document to help with the process of crowd sourcing all of this info.
+1. As a new user, I want to be able to create a user profile so that I will be allowed access to the "Add to My Collection" feature.
+1. As a returning user, I want to be able to login so that I will be allowed access to the "Add to My Collection" feature.
+1. As a returning user, I want to be able to add Gloomy Bear items to "My Collection" so that I can have my own digital record
+1. As a returning user, I want a webpage to view all of the Gloomy Bears I have collected.
+1. BONUS* As a returning user, I want to create and view a wishlist of Gloomy Bear items to know which ones I want to buy next.